 Consider the tile material

-I put the material last as customers generally fall in love with a tile design and care very little about the material, but like the tile’s size, it does need to be considered.
+I put the material last as customers generally fall in love with the design of a tile and care very little about the material, but like the tile’s size, it does need to be considered.

 Ceramic and porcelain tiles are the most popular choice with our customers.
 However, glass and marble are also quite popular.

-Ceramic tiles are the most affordable, however, they are porous and will require more cleaning if not coated in a glaze.
+Ceramic tiles are the most affordable.
+However, they are porous and require more cleaning if not coated in a glaze.
 Porcelain tiles, on the other hand, are virtually non-porous and do not require a glaze, which makes them more expensive.
-Glass tiles are non-porous by nature and are a cheaper alternative to a glass splashback, but can be as pricy as feature tiles.
-Like ceramic tiles, marble tiles are also porous and can soak up any grease and stains if not sealed regularly.
+Glass tiles are non-porous by nature and are a cheaper alternative to a glass splashback but can be as pricy as feature tiles.
+Like ceramic tiles, marble tiles are also porous and can soak up grease and stains if not regularly sealed.

-The kitchen splashback plays an important role in the design of a kitchen and tiles are the perfect splashback choice.
-This is because they are available in a range of sizes, are very flexible, extremely affordable, they offer a classic style and should you choose a feature tile for your splashback, it will become the focal point of your kitchen.
+A kitchen splashback plays an important role in the design of a kitchen, and tiles are the perfect splashback choice.
+This is because they are available in a range of sizes, are very flexible, extremely affordable, and offer a classic style.
+Should you choose a feature tile for your splashback, it will become the focal point of your kitchen.